rssnyder/discord-eth-token-holders/README.md

 # discord-eth-token-holders
-a discord bot to show you the number of holders for a particular ethereum token
+a discord bot to show you the number of holders for a particular ethereum or binance-smart-chain token

 ![image](https://user-images.githubusercontent.com/7338312/120041575-19166b80-bfce-11eb-98bb-f0babc829ccd.png)